 Dr. Rosas earned her doctorate from the University of San Francisco in Organizational Leadership.
 She has received the Latino Community Education Award, Pupil Personnel Administrator of the Year from the Association of California School Administrators and the 17th District PTA Honorary Service Award.

-Sarah is the District Liaison to the Education Foundation Board of Directors and just completed her first year with the San Mateo-Foster City School District.
+Sarah is the District Liaison to the Education Foundation Board of Directors since joining the San Mateo-Foster City School District in 2018.
 She most recently worked as the Assistant Superintendent of Student Services at the Oregon Department of Education for 6 years, and previous to that spent over 20 years as a student services/special education director in the Puget Sound area of Washington.

 Sarah’s move in 2018 to the Bay Area is actually a return, as her family moved to San Francisco when she was in middle school, so she attended middle school and high school in the City.
 She is a graduate of UCSB, and obtained her graduate degrees in early childhood special education at the University of Oregon.